-Perhaps more than any other Caribbean nation, Jamaica suffers from an overdose of cliches about reggae-listening Rastas, who run on 'island time'.
-This trip gets beneath the skin of the country with visits to a true Rastafarian community, a homestay with the Maroons (descendants of the first escaped slaves) and walks in the stunning Blue Mountains National Park.
-Beyond this, you'll still have plenty of time to swim in blue lagoons, sample delicious food (including the famous jerk chicken) and explore miles of white-sand beaches. • This trip ends with 4 nights at Kingston's annual carnival, as the city comes alive in an explosion of music, colour and dancing.
-Originally an import from Trinidad, Jamaica's carnival is a massive festival of parties, bringing local and international soca and dancehall artists to revellers.
+This trip is an opportunity to discover the real Jamaica, behind the resorts and cruise liners.
+By staying in smaller accommodation, we take you to the hidden corners of Jamaica, covering almost the entire island circuit as well as some of the inland's beautiful mountainous areas.
+You'll have plenty of time to swim in blue lagoons, sample delicious food and explore miles of white-sand beaches.
+End your trip with 4 nights at Kingston's annual carnival, as the city comes alive in an explosion of music, colour and dancing.
 The stream of carnival parties and events culminates in a huge street parade, where the heavily costumed bands come together to dance and play along their route through the streets of Kingston.